DrakenWan/Yale3/README.md

 ## Note about Show More
 Click on each `show more` button for each of the sections.
 In case of the `accomplishments` section it is strictly recommended that the user not "extend" the drop-down arrows shown besides each section.
 The information extracted will not be properly formatted.

-## Bugs
+## Bug reporting
-Some bugs might have crept in.
 I strive to make the code as general as possible but the extractor tool may not be perfect.
 If you find any bug on any profile please let me know in [issues](https://github.com/DrakenWan/Yale3/issues) section.